 Julia Archibald Holmes ignored people who told her not to do it, and on Aug.
 5, 1858 became the first woman on record to make the five-day trek up Pikes Peak.
 And she did it scandalously, in pants.

-it wasn’t the first time she’d pioneered something.
-She and her parents were among the first wave of Massachusetts reformers who settled the frontier town of Lawrence, Kans., in 1854, hoping to keep it a slave-free state.
-Lawrence was named after Amos Adams Lawrence, a wealthy abolitionist .
+It wasn’t the first time she’d pioneered something.
+She and her parents belonged to the first wave of Massachusetts reformers who settled the frontier town of Lawrence, Kans., in 1854.
+They moved there in the hopes that Kansas would remain slave-free.
+The settlers named Lawrence after Amos Adams Lawrence, a wealthy abolitionist .
 Lawrence contributed heavily to the New England Emigrant Aid Society, established to settle Kansas as a free state.

 She was born Julia Archibald on Feb.
 15, 1838, in Noel, Nova Scotia, the second of eight children.
-Her family moved to Worcester, Mass. when she was young.
-Her mother was a suffragist and friend of Susan B. Anthony; her father was an abolitionist.
-Julia met her husband, James Holmes, through her father’s friend, John Brown, and they married when she was 19.
+Her family then moved to Worcester, Mass. when she was young.
+Her mother, a suffragist, was a friend of Susan B. Anthony; her father was an abolitionist.
+Julia met her husband, James Holmes, through her father’s friend, John Brown.
+She married him at 19.

-The newlyweds traveled with gold prospectors in a wagon train across the prairie for a month before coming close to Pikes Peak.
 Holmes, her husband, and gold miners began to hike up the mountain on Aug.
 1, 1858.
-She wore a short dress, moccasins and a pair of bloomers — described as the equivalent of 1970s bra burning.
-They reached the summit on Aug.
-5. She sat down to write a letter to her mother back in Lawrence.
+They then reached the summit on August 5.
+She sat down to write a letter to her mother back in Lawrence.
 In the letter, she wrote:

 Nearly everyone tried to discourage me from attempting it, but I believed that I should succeed; and now here I am, and I feel that I would not have missed this glorious sight for anything at all.